-There are many different ways to preserve a spring or to make water gush out of its dried up source.
-The most important action consists in planting trees above and around the spring.
+There are various ways to preserve a spring or to bring back water when it has dried up.
+The most crucial step is to plant trees upstream and around the spring.

-When a spring is situated near a populated area, it is usually necessary to protect it against all kinds of pollutions, such as washing powder, domestic waste, or the trampling of cattle.
-In order to do this, the spring must be isolated with a trellis or a fence.
+When the spring is located in an area of human habitation, it is usually necessary to protect it from all kinds of pollution, such as washing powder, domestic waste, or trampling by livestock.
+For this purpose, we isolate the source utilizing a trellis or a fence.

-This work we do to save springs is undertaken in many States of the North-Eastern region, as well as in the catchment basins of the big Araguaia, Parnaiba, São Francisco, and Rio Grande rivers.
+This work for the rescue of springs is undertaken in several states of the Northeast region, as well as in the watersheds of the great rivers Araguaia, Parnaiba, São Francisco, and Rio Grande.